-In a domestic violence situation, it is especially important to put in the original order how changes will happen so that you are not open to pressure from your abuser to make changes whenever he or she wants them.
+In a domestic violence situation, it is especially important to put in the original order how changes will happen so that you are not open to pressure from your abuser to make changes whenever they want them.
 If you do not agree to a change, stick to the original order (if it is safe to do so).